AdobeDocs/commerce-learn.en/help/site-management/create-grouped-product.md

 ## Setup for the grouped product

-In this example, there will be three simple products and a grouped product.
-The simple products are created first.
-Next, the grouped product is created.
-Finally, two simple products are associated to the grouped product.
-The final task adds the third simple product to the grouped product.
+In this example, there are three simple products (created first) and a grouped product.
+Two simple products are associated with the grouped product, and then the third simple product is added to the grouped product.

-## Create the first simple product using curl
+## Create the first simple product using cURL

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/products' \